 Research says you need to burn 3,500 calories to lose one pound of weight.
 That may sound a lot compared to 10 minutes on a treadmill but the numbers soon add up.
 Combine that by eating slightly less but still healthily and you will see results.
 If you weigh a lot to begin with, the more calories you'll burn.
 This is because it takes more energy to propel you.

 6 benefits of exercising on a treadmill for 10 minutes

 Any exercise that you can do for a period of time can have great benefits.
 If 10 minutes at a time is all you can do it is far better for you than doing nothing.
 Anything that increases the heart rate for a period of time, even if that time is quite short, has many healthy benefits for you.
 I've already gone through how many calories you burn.

 There are many different kinds of workouts you can do on a treadmill in 10 minutes from interval training which is short sprints followed by recovery walks to your standard walking or running.
 You do get more benefits from vigorous exercise but that doesn't mean moderate exercise like walking doesn't help.
 Here are those health benefits:

-1. Reduce the risk of high blood pressure - and heart disease, strokes and some types of cancer.
+Also reduces the risk of heart disease, strokes and some types of cancer.
 They call high blood pressure the silent killer because you can have it with no symptoms.
 As you get older and the time you've had hypertension increases, the stress this puts on your organs starts taking effect.
 Ten minutes of exercise can help mitigate this.

 How far will I go in 10 minutes?